ainsleyCrawford/Unit_Testing_Fizzbuzz/README.md

 **Creation Date:** 27/12/19
 **Test Condition ID:** FB-1
 **Test Condition Description:** Verify that the fizzbuzz program returns "Fizz" when the input is divisible by three and not five.
-**High-level Test Case:** Input is divisible by 3, but not by 5; thus "Fizz" is outputted.
+**High-Level Test Case:** Input is divisible by 3, but not by 5; thus "Fizz" is outputted.

 |Test Case ID|Test Case Description|Test Data|Expected Outcome|Actual Outcome|Status|
 |:----------:|:-------------------:|:-------:|:--------------:|:------------:|:----:|